DaStWi2000/CS201/README.md

 The search command displays items with the product id, name, and manufacturer being displayed in a table in that order.
 The diary view/page functions include the quantity to the right of the manufacturer.
 The 'diary write/delete' functions provide 'CUD' access to the diary.
 Whereas the 'diary page/view' functions provide 'R' access to the diary.
 To update a quantity, use the 'diary write' command.
 The info command provides the actual nutrition of the item given.
+See https://alabama.box.com/s/oy09rchpe8h0q1b44lg9paovh95cjtya for a demo of the software.

 Please note that this program works best in an 80x24 sized terminal.